plone/training/chapter10.rst

         """ This does nothing so far
         """

-Add a folder 'templates' and and in it an empty file 'demoview.pt'
+Add a directory ``templates`` inside the directory ``browser`` and and in it an empty file ``demoview.pt``

-Restart the site and open http://localhost:8080/Plone/@@demoview
+Restart the site and open http://localhost:8080/Plone/@@demoview.

-Now we have everything in place to lean about page templates.
+You should see an empty page.
+We now have everything in place to learn about page templates.

 Zope Page Templates
 -------------------

 Page Templates are HTML-files with some additional Information, written in TAL, METAL and TALES.

 Page templates must be valid xml.

 The three languages are.